In the Morning (Itzy song)

 "In the Morning" (also called "Mafia in the Morning"; Korean: 마.피.아.
 In the morning; RR: Ma.pi.a in the morning) is a song recorded by South Korean girl group Itzy.
 It was released on April 30, 2021, through JYP Entertainment, as the lead single from the group's fourth extended play, Guess Who.
-Produced by JYP Entertainment's founder, J.Y.
-Park, alongside South Korean songwriters Danke and Kass and composer Lee Hae-sol, the track's transfixing chorus sees the group explore various new vocal styles to match the trippy synth of the single.
+An English version was released as a single on May 14, 2021.
+It was produced by JYP Entertainment's founder, J.Y.
+Park, alongside South Korean songwriters Danke and Kass and composer Lee Hae-sol.

 "In the Morning" was described as a song about secretly stealing someone's heart.
-Musically, it is primarily a hip hop track with elements of dance and trap with its title referring to the popular party game Mafia, and a metaphor for aiming to be caught in a relationship.
-The accompanying music video, directed by Bang Jae-yeob, premiered simultaneously with the release of the single.
-Sporting a dark atmosphere, the video depicts Itzy performing fierce choreography on various glamorous sets.
+Musically, it is a hip hop, trap and dance track with its title referring to the popular party game Mafia, and a metaphor for aiming to be caught in a relationship.
+The accompanying music video, directed by Bang Jae-yeob, sports a dark atmosphere and depicts Itzy performing fierce choreography on various glamorous sets.

-Commercially, the song became the group's fifth top-ten hit, peaking at number ten on Gaon Digital Chart and at number four on the component Download Chart.
-It also attained commercial success on Billboard charts, peaking at number 7 on K-pop Hot 100, number 3 on World Digital Songs and number 22 on Global Excl.
-U.S.
+Commercially, the song became the group's fifth top-ten hit, peaking at number ten on the Gaon Digital Chart and at number seven on the Billboard K-pop Hot 100.
+It also peaked at number three on Billboard World Digital Songs and number 22 on the Global Excl.
+U.S. chart.